esp-rs/book/src/tooling/espflash.md

 ## espflash

-Provides a standalone command-line application which flashes an ELF file to a device.
+Provides a standalone command-line application that flashes an ELF file to a device.

 See [Installation section of espflash README] for details on how to install it.